NIFTy-PPL/NIFTy/docs/source/ift.rst

 This KL-divergence for MGVI is implemented in the class MetricGaussianKL within NIFTy5.

-The demo getting_started_3.py for example infers this way not only a field, but also the power spectrum of the process that has generated the field.
+The demo `getting_started_3.py` for example not only  infers a field this way, but also the power spectrum of the process that has generated the field.
-The cross-correlation of field and power spectum is taken care of thereby.
+The cross-correlation of field and power spectrum is taken care of in this process.
 Posterior samples can be obtained to study this cross-correlation.

 It should be noted that MGVI as any VI method typically only provide a lower bound on the variance.